MikhailGorobets/TintIssues/README.md

-# Tint shader compilation issue
+# Tint shader compilation issues

 <a name="cloning"></a>
 # Cloning the Repository